About the course

 As a result of our success recruiting and training Modern Languages teachers through School Direct, we have worked with the Department for Education to establish the first subject specific School Centred Initial Teacher Training (SCITT) provider for Modern Languages.
-The SCITT is part of Chorus Education Trust which has, at its heart, Silverdale School, an outstanding school with language college status in South West Sheffield.
+The SCITT, now in its third year, is part of Chorus Education Trust which has, at its heart, Silverdale School, an outstanding school with language college status in South West Sheffield.
 Our learning community believe in the power of language to transform lives and to create life opportunities for all our children and all our school staff.
 Our passion for languages and language learning has led to the creation of a programme which will prepare all our trainees to teach languages in the state and independent sector.
 The National Modern Languages SCITT has established geographical hubs for the provision of training centred around a cluster of state and independent schools.
-Our current hub lead schools are: Bolton School, Dulwich College (London), Oundle School (Near Peterborough), St Helen and St Katharine (Abingdon) and Silverdale School (Sheffield) with more hubs to be developed in 2018/19.
+Our current hub lead schools are: Bolton School, Dulwich College (London), Oundle School (Near Peterborough), St Helen and St Katharine (Abingdon/Oxford) and Silverdale School (Sheffield) with more hubs to be developed in 2019/20.

 Training with disabilities and other needs

 The National Modern Languages SCITT and our partners are committed to providing equal opportunities for all.
 If you wish to discuss how we can support you during your Initial Teacher Training or for further advice, please contact us on 0114 2357980.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.